lisapearl/linking-problem-code/README.md

 (1) takes in an input file encoding different properties of verb use within a corpus (formatting described below)

 --- NOTE: Will ignore any verbs whose linking pattern usages are below a certain threshold (default 5 total usages)

+---NOTE: NOTE: Also takes in a multiplier, which is necessary for extrapolating corpus counts to true counts

 (2) Outputs information related to whether these verbs follow certain linking patterns